 - To create a copy link, just add the word “copy” to the trailing backslash that closes the unique URL id.
 Using the example above, it should look like this: docs.google.com/presentation/d/123abc-example/copy

-- If you working inside of a Google Slides file, you may see additional parameters such as “edit#slide=id.p”.
-Just remove those characters and replace with the word copy.
+- If you are working inside a Google Slides file, you may see additional parameters such as “edit#slide=id.p”.
+Just remove those characters and replace them with the word copy.

 Edit a TPT Google Slides File

-If you want to edit a Google Slides file that you did not create but it was shared with you, use the following steps:
+If you want to edit a Google Slides file that you did not create but that was shared with you, use the following steps:

 The orange box shows the text boxes that can be edited in my narrative writing resource.
 The background artwork, main fonts, and page headings are not editable because they are part of a background image.